 Documenting the UB Community Experience during COVID-19 Pandemic

-The University Archives is launching a project to encourage students, faculty, and staff to document their personal experiences during the COVID-19 outbreak and contribute them to the University Archives.
-We acknowledge that this is a time of great uncertainty and stress for members of the UB community.
+The University Archives encourages students, faculty, and staff to document their personal experiences during the COVID-19 outbreak and contribute them to the University Archives.
+As the campus community returns remotely and in-person for the fall 2020 semester, we acknowledge that this is a time of great uncertainty and stress for members of the UB community.
 Students have been impacted by great change to their learning environments, living situations, employment, and social connections.
 Faculty have adapted the ways in which they deliver course materials and interact with students.
 Staff have adjusted to changes in their work environments, both at home and on campus, all while coping with momentous change in daily routines, family life, and personal health and safety.
 The University Archives is actively documenting the university’s response to this public health emergency and recognizes the importance of also gathering a record of the community experience.
 By collecting and preserving these perspectives the University Archives supports the research mission of the university, allowing future students, researchers, and scholars to study the impact of the COVID-19 pandemic, an undoubtedly transformative event in the history of student life and the academic experience at UB.

 How to participate

-- Share your experiences with distance learning and how you've had to adjust your academic routines.
+- Share your experiences with distance learning, in-person learning, and how you've had to adjust your academic routines.

 - Are you involved in student organizations, athletics or clubs?
-How has COVID-19 and campus response affected those?
+How has COVID-19 affected those?

 - Do/did you have a job on or off campus?
 What kind of work did you do, and how has that been affected by COVID-19?